 Athletes are constantly searching for the next best treatment for accelerated healing of chronic tendon injuries, acute ligament and muscle injuries.
-OPTIMAL Pain & Regenerative Medicine offers state-of-the-art platelet rich plasma injections to the Dallas, Arlington and Fort Worth communities.
+PAIN DOCTOR Pain & Regenerative Medicine offers state-of-the-art platelet rich plasma injections to the Dallas, Arlington and Fort Worth communities.
 Our team of double-board certified pain management and anesthesiology are leading provider of PRP injections in the Dallas, Arlington and Fort Worth area.

 What are Platelet Rich Plasma (PRP) Injections?